MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 Azure Data Lake Store Gen2 support enables you to use hierarchical folders to organize and manage access to blobs.
 It also enables you to use Azure blob storage to host distributed file systems for common big data analytics platforms.

-> _**Tip**: Enabling hierarchical namespace converts virtual paths into real directories, adds atomic directory operations, and unlocks POSIX-like ACLs — vital for large analytics (Spark/Hadoop) and governed data lakes._
+> _**Tip**: Turning on hierarchical namespace makes folders behave like real directories.
+It also lets you do folder actions safely (all at once, without errors) and gives you file-permission controls similar to those in Linux.
+This is especially helpful when working with big data tools like Spark or Hadoop, or when managing large, organized data lakes._

 1. Download the [product2.json](https://aka.ms/product2.json?azure-portal=true) JSON file from `https://aka.ms/product2.json` and save it on your computer in the same folder where you downloaded **product1.json** previously - you'll upload it to blob storage later.